Where are the first knotted rugs from?

-The world’s first knotted rugs were probably made just south of the Caspian Sea in what is now northern Iran.
-They were all made of wool, and they used the same types of patterns that people were using to embroider on their clothes, or (if we believe Herodotus) painting on their clothes.
+These early rugs were all made of wool, and they used the same types of patterns that people were using to embroider on their clothes, or (if we believe Herodotus) painting on their clothes.
 Probably the same patterns were used on walls, and on jewelry.

-Knotted rugs were a great luxury to trade for the nomadic herders of Central Asia.
+Knotted rugs were popular luxuries among the nomadic herders of Central Asia.
 They took forever to make, so they were extremely expensive.
 But you could carry them strapped to a horse: they wouldn’t break like glass, and they weren’t heavy like wood or metal.

 And when you got where you were going, they made nice floors and walls for your yurt or your tent.
 Little boys could make them, and little boys weren’t good for much else, so their labor was cheap.

 Probably the Parthians and Sassanians kept right on selling Persian carpets both east and west along the Silk Road.
 Some Roman mosaic floors may be cheaper imitations of these expensive carpets.

 Many Roman people probably couldn’t afford real Persian carpets, so they had these copies built into the floors of their houses instead.